 TYPE OF WALK: circular, pram/buggy friendly, easy going, muddy sections in wet weather

-PARKING: There is a small roadside car park – click here to see location on Google Maps on your phone, postcode: SK17 8SY.
+PARKING: Free parking at Upperdale Car Park.
+Click here for Google Maps location, postcode SK17 8SZ.
 There is also free roadside parking further along towards Cressbrook village.
-Please respect local residents.
+Please respect local residents and park considerately.

 WALK HIGHLIGHTS: Walking along the River Wye, listening to the echoes in the deep valley, walking through the tunnels on the Monsal Trail, breathtaking scenery across the dales.

-HOW LONG DOES IT TAKE: Without kids, this is a 1 hour 30 minute walk.
-However, including a stop for our picnic lunch and time for the girls to play by the river and in the leaves up on the trail, it took us close to 3 hours.
+HOW LONG DOES IT TAKE: Without kids this is a 2 hour walk.
+However, including a stop for a picnic lunch and time for the kids to play by the river, allow a good 3 hours.

 ACCESSIBILTY: Two sets of five steps leading to a short and slightly rocky uphill path.
 Riverside path can get very muddy in wetter months.

-PUBLIC TOILETS: There are no toilets or eateries on this walk.
-The closest ice cream van and café (Hobb’s Cafe) is at Monsal Head, a mile away from Cressbrook.
+FACILITIES: There are no toilets or eateries on this walk.
+The closest ice cream van and café (Hobb’s Café) is at Monsal Head, a mile away from Cressbrook.

-1. With the Upperdale roadside car park on your left (click here for Google Map location on phone), continue to walk along the road towards Cressbrook village for 600 metres.
+1. With the Upperdale car park on your left, continue to walk along the road towards Cressbrook village for 600 metres.
 If you’ve parked further along in Cressbrook village start from step 2.

 2. Just after Cressbrook Mill, look for the signpost for the concession footpath to Litton Mill (below photo on left).
 Turn left here and follow the footpath with the stone wall on your right and railings on your left.
 Follow the footpath for 80 metres.